 Let’s first start by explaining the concept for the non-RTS gamers out there:

 Micro (short for “micromanagement”) refers to the level of granular and specific control a user has over game units.
-In the Warcraft 3 example above, the user’s skill and ability to control their hero and other game units to attack enemy units and avoid/dodge enemy unit attacks define’s a user’s micro.
+See the Warcraft 3 example above.
+The user’s skill and ability to granularly control their hero and other game units define’s the user’s micro skill.

-Macro (or “macro-management”) refers to higher level strategic game considerations that are not based on granular twitch/reflex based control of game elements.
-Again, using the Warcraft 3 example above as a reference, in this case good macro skill would involve:
+Macro (or “macro-management”) refers to higher level strategic game considerations.
+Macro skills therefore do not depend on granular twitch/reflex based control of game elements.
+Again, using the Warcraft 3 example above as a reference, good macro skill would involve:

 - Strategy: The player’s game strategy to win including issues such as planned attack sequence, game style, and building development progression

 - Resource Management: The management of game resource materials to build buildings faster and more effectively

 - Map Awareness: Ability to predict and properly adjust to what an enemy may be doing by watching map movements (or lack of movement)